Lasko 5586 Tower Heater Review: Oscillation, Timer and Safety

 Usability

-Using this heater has been a breeze.
-It’s straightforward to set up, with clear instructions included.
-Once assembled, the controls are intuitive—whether you’re using the remote or the buttons on the unit itself.
-I tested it in my bedroom and office, and it performed well in both spaces.
-The digital display is easy to read, even from a distance, which is ideal when you’re lounging on the couch.
+Day to day operation is simple.
+Setup is straightforward with clear instructions included.
+Once assembled, the controls are intuitive, whether on the remote or the buttons on the unit itself.
+Owner reports cover both bedroom and office use, with good results in each.
+The digital display is easy to read from a distance, which is what makes the remote genuinely useful rather than decorative.

 Noise Level

-I’ve used several space heaters in the past, and noise has always been a dealbreaker for me.
-Thankfully, this tower heater is relatively quiet.
-On the low heat setting, the hum is barely noticeable and didn’t interfere with my Zoom meetings or movie nights.
-The oscillation mechanism operates smoothly without any annoying clicks or creaks.
-However, on the high setting, the noise level does increase slightly, though it’s still far from intrusive.
+Noise is the dealbreaker for many space heater buyers, and this tower is relatively quiet.
+On the low heat setting the hum is barely noticeable and does not interfere with calls or television.
+The oscillation mechanism operates smoothly without clicks or creaks, which is where cheaper towers often give themselves away.
+On the high setting the noise level rises slightly, though it stays well short of intrusive.

 Maintenance

-Cleaning and maintaining this heater turned out to be easier than expected.
-The ceramic element is self-regulating, so there’s no need for frequent cleaning or adjustments.
-I gave it a quick wipe-down once a week to keep it dust-free, and that was all it needed.
-The compact design also means it doesn’t take up too much storage space during the warmer months.
+Cleaning and maintaining this heater is easier than expected.
+The ceramic element is self-regulating, so there is no need for frequent cleaning or adjustment.
+A quick wipe-down once a week keeps it dust-free, and that is the whole routine.
+The compact design also means it does not take up much storage space during the warmer months.

 Design

-The sleek, modern design of this tower heater fits seamlessly into my home decor.
-Its black finish gives it a sophisticated look, and the compact form factor ensures it doesn’t dominate the room.
-At 29 inches tall, it’s unobtrusive, and the stand is sturdy enough to prevent accidental tipping.
+The sleek, modern design of this tower heater suits most home decor.
+Its black finish gives it a sophisticated look, and the compact form factor ensures it does not dominate a room.
+At 29 inches tall it stays unobtrusive, and the stand is sturdy enough to resist accidental tipping.
 The carry handle is a thoughtful touch, making it easy to move from room to room.

 Safety Features